RafaelVias/measurement-error-thesis-data/README.md

 # Discharge Measurement Data with Uncertainty

-This repository contains the datasets analyzed in the Master's thesis "Response Measurement Uncertainty Data in Bayesian Gaussian-Gaussian Models" (2025).
+This repository contains the datasets analyzed in the Master's thesis "Response-Measurement-Uncertainty Data in Bayesian Gaussian-Gaussian Models" (2025).
 The data consists of paired discharge-stage measurements from two United States Geological Survey (USGS) gauging stations, along with their associated discharge measurement uncertainties.

 # Dataset Overview